Church of the Holy Cross, Kilgwrrwg

-The Church of the Holy Cross, Kilgwrrwg, Monmouthshire, Wales, is an early medieval parish church that once supported a now abandoned village.
-A Grade II* listed building, the church remains an active parish church.
+The Church of the Holy Cross, Kilgwrrwg, Monmouthshire, Wales, is an early medieval parish church that once served a now abandoned village.
+A Grade II* listed building, the church remains an active parish church and is part of the Severn Wye Ministry Area.

 History

 The writer Clive Aslet, who describes the church as "the remotest (.) in Wales", recounts the legend of the founding of the church, on the spot where two yoked heifers rested.
 The circular churchyard suggests a Celtic, possibly pre-Christian, origin for the site.
 The present church is early medieval, Cadw suggesting a 13th-century date.

 The existing features are from the 16th, 17th and 19th centuries.
 By the early 19th century, the church was described as little more than "a dilapidated sheepfold".
 A restoration took place in 1820, at the instigation, and mostly at the expense, of a local schoolmaster, James Davies.
 More extensive rebuilding was undertaken by John Prichard in 1871, and again in 1977-9 (Cadw) or 1989-90 (Newman).
 At the time of the 20th century reconstruction, the church was named Holy Cross, no earlier dedication being recorded.